 Toddlers love to be understood.
 They also need to know that their discipline “teachers” are calm, unruffled and understanding, not thrown or upset by their behavior.
 And that is the way that I have come to understand challenging behavior.
 It is not intentionally bad, mean or a way to upset parents.
 It is a request for help.

 Help me, I’m tired.
 Help me, I’m too hungry.
 Help me stop hitting my friends.
 Help me stop annoying or angering you… better yet, stop me before I do those things.
-Help me by remaining calm so I sense how capable you are at taking care of me.
+Help me by remaining calm so I sense how capable you are of taking care of me.
 Help me by empathizing, so that I know you understand and still love me.
 Help me so that I can let go of these urges and distractions and be playful, joyful and free again.